TONIE, identity, and mental health

 Music and mental health

-TONIE’s early discography focused on classic themes such as love and heartbreak.
-TONIE’s latest singles ‘if I took a pill” and “daydreaming” shifted from this, centring around depression and mental health.
+TONIE’s early discography focused on classic themes such as love and heartbreak. their latest singles ‘if I took a pill” and “daydreaming” shifted from this, centring around depression and mental health.

-While themes of anxiety and depression have been a growing trend in the recent Top 40 chart-toppers with artists such as Billie Eilish and Demi Lovato, TONIE wanted to bring that to their own Vietnamese American community.
+While themes of anxiety and depression have been a growing trend in the recent Top 40 chart-toppers with artists such as Billie Eilish and Demi Lovato, the Vietnamese American creator wanted to bring that to their own community.

 Citing an American Physiological Association study that Asian Americans are the least likely to seek out mental healthcare, TONIE expresses how worrisome this reality is to digest — considering the intergenerational trauma present in our communities.

-“Writing songs about mental health and depression is my way of starting that conversation”, TONIE said. “[I hope] that it reaches our generation, our parents and our grandparents”.
+“Writing songs about mental health and depression is my way of starting that conversation”, they said. “[I hope] that it reaches our generation, our parents and our grandparents”.

 TONIE’s intersectional identity